Hall Caine: Second visit to the United States

 Taking two years to write, Caine's novel The Christian was published by Heinemann in 1897.
 It is the first novel in Britain to have sold over a million copies The book was inspired by Rossetti's verses Mary Magdalene at the Door of Simon The Pharisee, written for his painting, depicting a man trying to pluck back a woman about to enter the gates of heaven.
 Caine followed it with a lecture tour of Scotland, a one-man dramatic performance of his novelette Home Sweet Home.
 The Christian was serialised in Britain in the Windsor Magazine between December 1896 and November 1897 and in the United States in Munsey's Magazine between November 1896 and January 1898.
 Mainly set in Victorian London, it is the story of Glory Quayle, a young woman living an independent life who becomes an actress, and John Storm, who enters the priesthood.
 It was the first time that Caine had taken up the Woman Question.
-The character of John Storm is drawn from a composite of the Hon. and Rev. James Adderley, an Anglican priest of Berkley Chapel, Mayfair, London, and Father Stanton, who became an Anglican bishop.
+The character of John Storm is drawn from a composite of the Hon. and Rev. James Adderley, an Anglican priest of Berkeley Chapel, Mayfair, London, and Father Stanton, who became an Anglican bishop.
 Caine dramatised the book in 1896.
 His play was so popular with the public that the Daily Mail published it in a thick-paper, illustrated edition.
 He directed the play, travelling to New York where he went on to deliver a series of lectures and readings there.
 Viola Allen produced the play for the first time on the stage at Albany, New York on 25 September 1898.
 It opened at the Knickerbocker Theatre on 10 October 1898, running for twenty-one weeks in New York.
 Almost one thousand clergymen attended a matinee on 15 November 1898.
 George C. Tyler, reportedly made one million dollars from the Broadway production of The Christian.
 On his return to London after being on tour, Wilson Barratt gave Caine half of an advance payment received from an Australian manager for Barratt's stage adaptation of The Christian.
 Caine rejected both the money and the play.
 Barratt unsuccessfully sued Caine on the grounds that they had an agreement to collaborate on the dramatisation.
 The Christian was first produced in England at the Duke of York's Theatre in October 1899.
 It failed after two months.
 Caine authorised a touring production with his sister Lily playing Glory Quayle and managed by her husband George Day which in 1907 was still continuously performed by up to three companies.
 After Finnish politician and writer Aino Malmberg sought aid from Caine on her country's behalf, he offered the Finnish rights to the Finnish National Theatre.
 Finland belonged to the Russian Empire and was actively seeking Independence.
 Malmberg translated Caine's works into Finnish.